Is this you?

 “For many years, I had felt caught in a marriage that no longer worked for me.
 I found it extremely difficult to end my relationship, because on the surface everything seemed fine; people were seeing us as the perfect couple.
 So I escaped into a fantasy world in my mind.
 It felt like I was living in a haze; I was feeling very disconnected and restless.

 I contacted Steve at the point when I already had taken the decision to separate, although I was still feeling very insecure about it.
-The programme with Steve has helped me to realise it was the right decision for me.
+The sessions with Steve has helped me to realise it was the right decision for me.
 And more importantly, to actually go through with it and convert the decision into concrete actions.

 The crucial insight for me was that I was postponing my life – and I really wanted to live my life fully again.